-Chobe National Park is home to an incredible elephant population, with over 50,000 of these gentle giants roaming the plains.
+Chobe National Park promises an epic safari experience for visitors to Botswana.
+The park is home to an incredible elephant population, with over 50,000 of these gentle giants roaming the plains.
 Chobe is also the perfect place to view the rest of the Big Five too: rhinoceros, lions, buffalo and leopards can all be spotted throughout the park.

 Other large mammals such as giraffes, zebra, hyenas, antelopes, wildebeest and hippopotamus also reside in the park, presenting some of the best animal life Africa has to offer.
 To top it all off, the rivers and marsh areas are filled with crocodiles and also showcase rich birdlife, with over 450 species to find in and among the trees and bushes.

 At Somak, our 10-night Desert & Delta safari package includes a two-night stay at Chobe National Park where you will enjoy game drives and boating trips in search of wildlife.
 Alternatively, you can also choose a separate two-night Chobe National Park safari holiday where four adventurous game activities are included.